openjdk/guide/src/index.md

 ### How to work with mercurial when a change is backed out

-In order to backout a change, the `hg backout` command is recommended, which essentially applies the anti delta of the change.
+In order to backout a change, the `hg backout` command is recommended, which essentially applies the anti-delta of the change.
 Make sure you perform the backout in the most upstream repostiory the change has escaped to.

 ~~~
 hg backout [OPTION]... [-r] REV